arpit-saxena/cc/README.md

 with better bookkeeping by seeing which labels are jumped into, etc. Note that a similar issue also occurs with having a constant condition in the `if` statement.

+## Code formatting

+All code has been formatted through `clang-format` using the `google` style.
+Settings for it are present in the `.vscode` folder included, which formats the file on save when using Visual Studio Code.

 ## All supported constructs

 Different C constructs' implementation has been put in different files, listed